alienfast/i18next-loader/README.md

 [![CircleCI](https://circleci.com/gh/alienfast/i18next-loader/tree/develop.svg?style=svg&circle-token=9de60bf76b13f269bb560cd89ea253c9c04238ce)](https://circleci.com/gh/alienfast/i18next-loader/tree/develop)
 [![npm version](https://badge.fury.io/js/%40alienfast%2Fi18next-loader.svg)](https://badge.fury.io/js/%40alienfast%2Fi18next-loader)

+---
+MAINTENANCE NOTE:

+We have switched our toolchain to use `vite` instead of `webpack`.
+While this plugin will still work, I'm not likely to be putting effort into maintaining this project, but will certainly accept and merge pull requests.

+If you haven't used `vite` yet, I encourage you to try it!
+AND...I have migrated this plugin to work with `vite` so you can keep doing the same thing with your locale files!
+1.0.0 has been released https://github.com/alienfast/vite-plugin-i18next-loader.

+---

 `yarn add -D @alienfast/i18next-loader`

 This webpack loader generates the `resources` structure necessary for [i18next](https://github.com/i18next/i18next).
 The structure is webpacked with the client bundle at build time, thus avoiding loading any language resources via extra HTTP requests.